The Future of the Mobile Workforce: Enterprise Computing

 In an effort to enable a fully distributed workforce, improve workers’ productivity and deliver better customer experiences, companies across industries have accelerated their digital transformation initiatives – those in supply chain, transportation and logistics, and retail are no exception.
 As companies navigate these changes, they will need to rethink ways to build resilient business operations, relying on both existing and emerging technologies to support workers in the weeks, months and years ahead.
-From increasing supply chain visibility to investing in advanced technologies, the time is now for businesses, of all types, to innovate.
+From increasing supply chain visibility to investing in advanced technologies, the time is now for businesses of all types to embrace enterprise computing solutions.

 Real-Time Supply Chain Visibility

 In the months ahead, more companies will begin to better understand how data streams flow across the entire supply chain.
-IoT technologies such as IoT sensors, RFID tags, networks, software and mobile devices are able to capture or extract data from the edge, and transport it wirelessly, allowing companies to collect crucial information in a data warehouses to analyze and advance real-time decision-making and greater business intelligence.
+Internet of Things (IoT) technologies such as IoT sensors, RFID tags, networks, software and mobile devices are able to capture or extract data from the edge, and transport it wirelessly, allowing companies to collect crucial information in a data warehouses to analyze and advance real-time decision-making and greater business intelligence.

-With emerging technologies such as AI and machine learning, companies will be able to build a proactive approach where a data-driven system can predict certain events based on past inputs and adjust systems accordingly.
-For example, with an intelligent supply chain, supply chain leaders will be able to identify points in time where extra inventory may be required, such as forecasted extreme weather events or during the peak holiday season, enabling them to better manage risks and prevent errors during inventory and fulfillment processes.
+With emerging technologies such as AI and machine learning, companies can leverage enterprise computing to build a proactive approach where a data-driven system can predict certain events based on past inputs and adjust systems accordingly.
+For example, with an intelligent supply chain, supply chain leaders will be able to identify points in time where extra inventory may be required, such as forecasted extreme weather events or during the peak holiday season.
+This will enable them to better manage risks and prevent errors during inventory and fulfillment processes.

 The manufacturing industry will likely be one of the first to significantly unlock the benefits of 5G.
 Greater connectivity will help make plant operations more efficient.
 From remote monitoring of equipment to tracking inventory, defect diagnosis to real-time worker training, mobile tasks will be made easier due to the adoption of 5G.
 As the new network begins to roll out to more locations in the coming months, 5G will offer manufacturers a chance to build smart factories and fully connected warehouses.